 Q: Where are you located?

-A: Our office is in East Memphis in Suite 307, 80 Humphreys Center on the Baptist Hospital campus.
+A: Our main office is in East Memphis in Suite 307, 80 Humphreys Center on the Baptist Hospital campus.
 Click here for directions.

 Q: Do you accept all insurance plans?